 The ADA expressly prohibits discrimination against people with disabilities solely because of the disability.
-It also prohibits associative discrimination, which is experienced by people who associate with a person with a disability -- parent, sibling, spouse, child, caregiver, friend, business partner, etc. The ADA does not invalidate or limit other federal, state, or local laws that provide greater or equal protection for the rights of individuals with disabilities or individuals associated with them.
-In addition to affording protections for discrimination, the ADA requires certain employers to offer reasonable accommodations to certain employees and imposes accessibility requirements on public accommodations.
-The ADA defines the term "disability" to include physical and mental conditions and it expressly excludes certain other conditions to prevent abuse of the very purposes of the ADA.
+It also prohibits associative discrimination, which is experienced by people who associate with a person with a disability -- parent, sibling, spouse, child, caregiver, friend, business partner, etc. The ADA does not invalidate or limit other federal, state, or local laws that may provide greater protection for the rights of individuals with disabilities or individuals associated with them.
+It requires certain employers to offer reasonable accommodations to certain employees and imposes accessibility requirements on public accommodations.
+ADA coverage is expressly extended to a multitude of specifically named conditions such as deafness, blindness, mobility impairment, autism, cancer, diabetes, epilepsy, multiple sclerosis, muscular dystrophy, etc. and it expressly excludes certain other conditions to prevent abuse of the very purposes of the ADA.
+Examples of excluded conditions include antisocial conditions that generally lead to criminal activity such as kleptomania, pedophilia, exhibitionism, voyeurism, etc.

-The term "handicap" has always had negative connotations - think hand-in-cap - an old stakes game where values were assigned to items for trade.
-Also think of the stance a beggar took to seek a handout.
-The term handicap is often thought of as something that places a physical or mental disadvantage and hinderance to involvement - it's offensive at best!
-In some children's games, a handicap is something that increases (or equalizes) the chance of success for someone in a competition - like a head start in a race, additional weight or distance or a complication for an older/larger child or adult competitor against a smaller child, like the restriction of a hand or foot, the use of the non-dominate hand, blindfolding, etc. And even in golf and horse racing, we view a handicap as an acceptable way to equalize competition.
-Then, to complicate things even further, in the 1800's a multitude of local laws, called "ugly laws" were enacted that prohibited "any person who is diseased, maimed, mutilated, or deformed in any way, so as to be unsightly or disgusting, to expose himself or herself to public view."
-These laws promoted unfairness and inequity as people who were viewed as "handicapped" were hidden from public view, placed in institutions, and marginalized in almost every area of life.
+What was once a stakes game where values were assigned to items for trade, became the description for the stance of a beggar - cap in hand.
+The term handicap is often thought of as something that places a physical or mental disadvantage and hinderance to involvement.
+In some children's games, a handicap is something that may equalize the chance of success for someone in a competition - like a head start in a race, additional weight or distance or a complication for an older/larger child or adult competitor against a smaller child, the restriction of a hand or foot, the use of the non-dominate hand, blindfolding, etc. Even in golf and horse racing, we view a handicap as an acceptable way to equalize competition.
+In the 1800's a multitude of local laws, called "ugly laws" prohibited persons who were diseased, maimed, mutilated, or deformed in any way so as to be unsightly or disgusting, to be exposed to public view.
+These laws promoted unfairness and inequity as people who were viewed as "handicapped" were hidden from public view, placed in institutions, and marginalized.

 Before and since the enactment of the ADA a multitude of federal and state laws have attempted to address the complexities of unequal access and the discrimination that accompanies those inequities.
 Laws providing opportunities for Veterans returning from war with service-inflicted disabilities may have been some of the first laws to start the break in this stigma and bring awareness to the value of the PERSON who happens to have a disability.
-Think also in terms of rights for women voting/working, civil rights involving discrimination due to race, educational opportunities for people who didn't fit in the box or were considered different for any reason, etc. Laws addressing more narrow segments of our population are continuing to be enacted to address old inequities and to equalize the playing field of life.
+Consider - the Civil Rights Act, Rehabilitation Act, Individuals with Disabilities Education Act, Fair Housing Act, etc. Laws addressing more narrow segments of our population continue to be enacted to address old inequities and to equalize the playing field of life in the U.S.

-The ADA was designed to be a comprehensive law addressing many areas of inequality.
+LEGAL - The ADA was designed to be a comprehensive law addressing many areas of inequality.
 It was passed in 1990 and significantly amended in 2008 to be even more inclusive and encompassing.
-The ADA basically consists of five sections called Titles, that address various areas of life in the U.S. as follows: Title I. Employment; Title II.
+It basically consists of five Titles that address various areas of life in the U.S. as follows: Title I. Employment; Title II.
 Public Entities; Title III.
 Public Accommodations; Title IV.
 Telecommunications; and V. Miscellaneous provisions, which includes prohibiting retaliation for those who assert ADA rights.
 For our purposes, we are mostly concerned with Titles I, II, and III.

-An oversimplification statement of those titles for our purpose follows and should not be considered as legal advice for every circumstance.
-This may be used for educational and guidance purposes ONLY.
-Additional research and seeking legal counsel are essential when you have a specific question.
+An oversimplified statement of those titles for our purpose follows and should not be considered as legal advice.
+These summaries are for educational and guidance purposes ONLY.
+Additional research and seeking legal counsel are essential when there is a specific question or circumstance.